35th G8 summit: Invited leaders

 A number of national leaders are traditionally invited to attend the summit and to participate in some, but not all, G8 summit activities.

-The G8 plus the five largest emerging economies are known as G8+5, including: Brazilian President Luiz Inácio Lula da Silva, Chinese President Hu Jintao, Indian Prime Minister Manmohan Singh, Mexican President Felipe Calderón and South African President Jacob Zuma.
-Hu Jintao curtailed his participation following the eruption of ethnic rioting in Ürümqi.
+The G8 plus the five largest emerging economies are known as G8+5, including: Brazilian President Luiz Inácio Lula da Silva, Chinese President Hu Jintao, Indian Prime Minister Manmohan Singh, Mexican President Felipe Calderón, and South African President Jacob Zuma.
+Hu curtailed his participation following the eruption of ethnic rioting in Ürümqi.
 In his place, State Councilor Dai Bingguo led the Chinese delegation at the summit.

 Previous G8 summits have invited other world leaders to participate; and the Italian duty Presidency invited a number of countries to participate in this summit.

 Italy's Berlusconi announced that his country was prepared to host leaders of the G20 on the third day of talks.
 The proposed purpose was to work towards developing new rules to stop the phenomenon of excessive securitization in the financial system and the use of derivatives that led to the 2008 financial crisis.
-British Prime Minister Brown supported this proposal.
+Brown supported this proposal.

 The Italian presidency of the G8 varies the summit's working methods and the numbers of participants depending on the subject under consideration.
 This "variable geometry structure" diverges from the traditional G8 format.
 The involvement of different actors at different stages goes further than the idea of a simple "G8+?".
 After an initial meeting of the "historic core" leaders of what is understood as the traditional G8), the agenda was broadened and the number of participants was expanded accordingly.
 The leaders of G8 countries and G5 countries were joined by a delegation from Egypt and a representative group of African countries.

-Some suggested that the G8's annual meetings be broadened to include the heads of States or governments of the other countries represented in the governing bodies of the Bretton Woods institutions along with the heads of the main multilateral organizations.
+Some suggested that the G8's annual meetings be broadened to include the heads of states or governments of the other countries represented in the governing bodies of the Bretton Woods institutions along with the heads of the main multilateral organizations.
 This would convert the G8 summits into an informal "global governance council."